Malindi Kenya and Mambrui Kenya Africa – Getting Settled 2019-2020

 These pictures are an example of a house without a ceiling.
 It is a different house than the one I have written about.
 I donated the money to the owner to put the ceiling in.

 Having a ceiling serves as a barrier, and without the barrier, bugs have easier access to get into the house.
 Though a mosquito net surrounded the bed I slept in, bugs were so close I it felt they were talking to me.

 I don’t know if the lack of a ceiling was the only reason for the bugs, but there we just too many for my liking.

 It is safe to say I didn’t have a comfortable sleep.
 So I left the next day.
 Needless to say, I also refrain from identifying the place.

 My Stay in Malindi Kenya

-I then stayed at the Silver Rock Hotel in Malindi, which was a pleasant upgrade for around the same price.
-It was an Airbnb stay in a single room, but it had a ceiling!
+It was an Airbnb stay, in a single hotel room, and it had a ceiling!
 It had a king-sized bed, refrigerator, sink, closet space, and a bathroom with a shower and toilet.
+Can you say, “Yeah!”

 My room also had a balcony, and there was a large swimming pool outside.
 I didn’t use the pool though because the beach was right across the street, and I like the beach more.

 I stayed at the hotel for a few weeks.
 The owners of the hotel, Cecilia and her husband Nicola, helped to make my stay pleasant.
 Cecilia directed me to where I could get different foods I eat, like quinoa, chickpeas, and dates.